Glabay/Little-Blue-Buddy-LilBlu/docs/index.md

 > - This is a key feature that will help agents not miss or overlook files

 ### EcomRipper;
-> When the customer has an existing Online-Store, and wishes to use the products from it
+> When the customer has an existing Online-Store and wishes to use the products from it
 > This tool will allow for the WBC Agent to copy the URI of the existing product and have the tool fetch the proper information
-> - This will output the result to a proper format that is a simple Click to copy and then fast pasting into Pega.
+> - This will output the result to a proper format that is a simple click to copy and then fast pasting into Pega.
-> - The result prints to a familiar output so the agents can quickly and accuracy confirm prices and variants with the customer.
+> - The result prints to a familiar output so the agents can quickly and accurately confirm prices and variants with the customer.
-> - - When products have multiple options that effect the price of an item, it is very time-consuming to work that math out and capture the variants.
+> - - When products have multiple options that affect the price of an item, it is very time-consuming to work that math out and capture the variants.
-> - This is a key feature that will cut down the amount of time spent on the Ecomm Product module on the interview.
+> - This is a key feature that will cut down the amount of time spent on the Ecomm Product module during the interview.